HimesGroup/BMIN503/README.md

 Mengyuan Kan, PhD <br>
 Ari Klein, PhD <br>
 William La Cava, PhD <br>
-Jason Moore, PhD <br>
 Erin Schnellinger, MS <br>
 Ryan Urbanowicz, PhD <br>
 Sherrie Xie, BS <br>

-**TAs:** <br>
-Erin Schnellinger, MS <br>
+**TA:** <br>
-Emma Zheng, MS <br>
+Alexa Woodward, MS <br>

-Time: Tuesday, Thursday 1:30-3:00pm <br>
-Location: B102 Richards <br>

-Office Hours: By appointment. <br>

 ### Expectations
-You are expected to attend all sessions of the course, read assigned chapters and articles prior to class (if/when assigned), participate during class sessions, and complete required exercises and the class project.
-This course requires use of a laptop computer, which you must bring to fully participate in lectures and scheduled lab activities.
-You must be familiar with this laptop and able to install free programs onto it.
+You are expected to view all sessions of the course, participate in virtual class discussions, and complete required exercises and the class project.
+This course requires use of a computer, which you must have to fully participate in lectures and online activities.
+You must be familiar with this computer and able to install free programs onto it.

 Grading: The course is graded on a letter grade basis, according to the following proportions:
 * 40% assignments (6 total)